 Urban traffic is unpredictable.

-Between cars changing lanes without warning, inattentive pedestrians and bikes appearing out of nowhere, a rider must anticipate every situation.
-Look far ahead, analyze the behavior of other road users and adapt your riding.
-Never assume a driver has seen you, always stay in control of your surroundings to avoid any surprises.
+Between cars changing lanes without warning, inattentive pedestrians, and bikes appearing out of nowhere, a motorcyclist must anticipate every situation.
+Look far ahead, analyze the behavior of other road users, and adapt your riding.
+Never assume a driver has seen you — always stay in control of your surroundings to avoid any surprises.

 • Un motard sur la route regardant son rétroviseur pour anticiper la circulation autour de lui.
 Une scène qui reflète l'importance d’une vigilance constante en milieu urbain.
 Un motard sur la route regardant son rétroviseur pour anticiper la circulation autour de lui.
 Une scène qui reflète l'importance d’une vigilance constante en milieu urbain.